Friday, December 20th, 2019

 Household and basement mold requires three factors to develop and spread in your home:

 Basements and crawl spaces are common places for mold to begin to grow.
-It is one of the first places to look when you suspect mold, want to inspect a home, or are ready to get proactive about preventing it in the future.
+They usually are the first places to look when you suspect mold, want to inspect a home, or are ready to get proactive about preventing it in the future.